The lotus flower is a beautiful plant that has been used in art, spirituality, and to decorate homes and gardens for millennia.

 We raise our energy, our Kundalini, from the base of the sacrum to the top of the head.
 Because the pinnacle of human spirituality is to open the 1,000 Petal Lotus.

-We can see that the Sahasrara is not open in humanity.
-That is why we have fights, wars, prejudices.
 Under the light of the Sahasrara, we feel harmony and unity; we respect animals, plants, all nature, and all humanity.

 Let the magic happen!